Capture of Juromenha

-The Capture of Juromenha was a successful operation by the Almohad Caliphate against the Portuguese fortress of Gerald the Fearless.
-The Castle was captured by the Almohads, ousting Gerald from his base.
+The Capture of Juromenha was a successful military raid on the fortress of Juromenha by the Almohad Caliphate in November 1170.
+The fortress of Juromenha was the base of military operations that Gerald the Fearless and his private army used to conduct raids on the Almohads.The Castle was captured and destroyed by the Almohads, forcing Gerald the Fearless to flee.